ericzhng/matrix-library-lapack/README.md

 ## Installation

 First you need to compile the code and its docs to be installed.
-Type the following:
-`make`
-`make man1`
+Type `make` or `make man1` to compile.

 Make sure gcc/gfortran is installed through `sudo apt install gfortran build-essential`.
 To compile docs, install doxygen through `sudo apt install doxygen`.

-To install lapack, simply type:
-`sudo make install PREFIX=/opt/apps/lapack/3.8.0`
+To install lapack, simply type `sudo make install PREFIX=/opt/apps/lapack/3.8.0` to copy all necessary files to destination.